Law Enforcement & Immigration Policy

 New Orleans Police Say ICE-Detained Recruit Was Verified Through Federal System

-New Orleans police officials say a department recruit detained by ICE had previously been verified through the agency’s employment and identification systems, raising questions about federal coordination and enforcement procedures.
+New Orleans police officials say a department recruit detained by ICE had previously been verified through the agency’s employment and identification systems, raising questions about federal coordination, data reliability, and immigration enforcement procedures.

 Police Department Confirms Verification